Jaycob Megna: Professional

 As an unrestricted free agent from the Blackhawks, Megna was signed to a one-year, two-way contract with the Stanley Cup champions, the Florida Panthers, for the season on July 5, 2024.
 After going unclaimed on waivers, Megna was assigned to Florida's AHL affiliate, the Charlotte Checkers, for the 2024–25 season.
-He was recalled by the Panthers on April, 2, 2025.
+He was recalled by the Panthers on April 2, 2025.
 When the Panthers won the Stanley Cup on June 17, 2025, Megna was the tenth player to lift the Stanley Cup for the 2025 title.

 Following his lone season in Florida, Megna re-signed with the Golden Knights on a two-year contract on July 1, 2025.
 After starting the 2025–26 season in the AHL with the Henderson Silver Knights, Megna was named Henderson's fifth captain in franchise history on October 21.
+Later in the season, Megna was called up on January 1, 2026, after an injury to Vegas defenseman Brayden McNabb.
+Megna made his Golden Knights debut the following day, playing just under 10 minutes in a 4–3 loss to the St. Louis Blues.
+After a further two games, Megna was reassigned to Henderson on January 8.

 Personal life

 Megna comes from a family of athletes.
 His older brother Jayson is, as of 2024, a professional hockey center for the AHL's Colorado Eagles, and his father Jay played collegiate and professional football.
 His mother, Jacqueline, was an All-American athlete in high school.